 As with many large organizations, the Government's data is split in many different ways and is collected at different times by different people.
-The resulting massive data heterogeneity means government staff cannot effectively locate, share, or compare data across sources, let alone achieve computational data interoperability.
-A case in point is the California Air Resources Board (CARB), which is faced with the challenge of integrating the emissions inventory databases belonging to California's 35 air quality management districts to create a state inventory.
-This inventory must be submitted annually to the US EPA which, in turn, must perform quality assurance tests on these inventories and integrate them into a national emissions inventory for use in tracking the effects of national air quality policies.
+The resulting massive data heterogeneity means that government staff cannot effectively locate, share, or compare data across sources, let alone achieve computational data interoperability.
 The premise of our research is that it is possible to significantly reduce the amount of manual labor required in database wrapping and integration by automatically learning mappings in the data.
-In this research, we applied statistical algorithms to discover correspondences across comparable datasets.
-We have seen particular success in an information theoretic model, called SIfT (Significance Information for Translation), that performs datadriven column alignments.
-We have applied SIfT to mapping the Santa Barbara County Air Pollution Control District's 2001 emissions inventory database with the California Air Resources Board statewide inventory database.
-A fully customizable interface to the SIfT toolkit is available at http://sift.isi.edu/, allowing users to create new alignments, navigate the information theoretic model, and inspect alignment decisions.
-On a broader scale, this work makes strides toward appeasing a central problem in data management of integrating legacy data.
+In this research, we applied statistical algorithms to discover column correspondences across environmental databases.
+We have seen particular success in an information theoretic model, which we call SIfT. which performs data-driven column alignments.
+We have applied SIfT to mapping Santa Barbara and Ventura County Air Pollution Control Districts' 2001 and 2002 emissions inventory databases with the California Air Resources Board statewide inventory database.
+The application of SIfT yielded 75% precision and 72.2% recall on the column alignment task.
+On a task of integrating new district data with the statewide database, we achieved 55% accuracy for Ventura County and 59% accuracy for Santa Barbara County.